luisgerhorst/.emacs.d/README.md

     Install GNUPG to encrypt the file in which we'll store our login credentials and generate a key if you don't already have one.

     ```sh
-    brew install gpg
+    brew install gnupg pinentry-mac
     gpg --full-gen-key
     ```

-    You can also import an existing key using `gpg --import private.asc`.
+    You can also import an existing key using `gpg --import private.asc`. `pinentry-mac` or a similar program is required.

     The credentials for the server are stored in `~/.authinfo.gpg`, run